MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 as a transformation workflow containing one or more transformations.
 The API also makes it easy to add new transformations for your own projects.
-Another things that really makes the "on-the-fly" aspect of the MDAnalysis transformations really shine is coupling it to a visualization widget such as [NGL Viewer](http://nglviewer.org/ngl/api/index.html).
+Another things that really makes the "on-the-fly" aspect of the MDAnalysis transformations shine is coupling it to a visualization widget such as [NGL Viewer](http://nglviewer.org/ngl/api/index.html).

 ## Using MDAnalysis transformations